How much does a 3G pitch cost?

 Possibly one of the most frequently asked questions, and one which does not have an immediate or straight forward answer.

 Initially to prepare a budget guideline, there are several factors to consider which will influence the overall 3G pitch cost.
-If you require resurfacing of an existing pitch, the costs will be considerably lower than a new 3G pitch installation.
+If you require resurfacing of an existing pitch, the costs will be considerably lower than a new 3G AGP installation.

-If you are installing a new pitch, consider the amount of work and time required to ensure that the 3G pitch has the perfect sub base.
+If you are installing a new artificial grass pitch, consider the amount of work and time required to ensure that the 3G sports pitch has the perfect sub base.
 It is a false economy to invest in a new sports pitch carpet if the underlying groundworks will not support the artificial turf surface.

 Site Set Up: